nep-pack/NonlinearEigenproblems.jl/docs/src/tutorial_linsolve.md

 These are not natively supported by NEP-PACK, but due to the extendability of the `LinSolverCreator`-objects specified above, you can still use them.
 We illustrate the extendability by creating a linear solver based on solving a Schur complement.
-The following helper-function for the Schur complement solvewill be used later.
+The following helper-function for the Schur complement solve will be used later.
 ```julia
 julia> function schur_complement_lin_solve(AA,b,n0)
   A=AA[1:n0,1:n0];